netaaviram/NUMA_aware_libcuckoo/README.md

 * Capture memory page placement (/proc/<pid>/numa_maps) and thread→CPU mapping (benchmark stdout).

-* Convert the logs to CSVs and plot a normalized “memory vs threads” stacked‑bar figure.
+* Convert the logs to CSVs and plot a normalized “memory vs threads” stacked-bar figure.

 * Run a perf sweep (threads 1…N) across policies and plot throughput + perf counters.

-All tests were made on Ubuntu‑like systems.
-The example machine is a 4‑socket Intel Xeon E5‑4669 v4 (Broadwell‑EX), 22 cores per socket, 4 NUMA nodes (0–3), SMT disabled.
+All tests were made on Ubuntu-like systems.
+The example machine is a 4-socket Intel Xeon E5-4669 v4 (Broadwell-EX), 22 cores per socket, 4 NUMA nodes (0–3), SMT disabled.

+---

 # 0) Prerequisites
 If you are running on an other system but the rack-mad-04 of TAU, you need to install prequisits: